immaruf/COMP1231-Assignment1/README.md

 `Calling _ten(“Sameer”);`

-`The string converted in alphabetical order is: aeemeS`
+`The string converted in alphabetical order is: aeemrS`